andersosthus/andersosthus.github.io/_posts/2016-10-07-service-fabric-packager.markdown

 So, how do we detemine what to package?
 Well, first of all, you need to have deterministic compilation turned on in all the projects.
 Currently, it doesn't seem like it's possible to pass that flag down through dotnet, so for now, any ASP.Net Core projects will be packaged if the local assemblies have been rebuilt since last package.
 Not much to do with that.

 For each service it finds, the packager will compute the hash for each of the components in that service.
-By that I mean it'll compute the hash for the code folder, the config folder, any data packages and the manifest.
+By that I mean it'll compute the hash for each of the subpackages defined in the service manifest and the service manifest itself.
 It'll also compute the hash of each of the application manifests.
 Then it'll compare that with the version file it has loaded for the previous version and determine what has changed.

 Then all the changed things are copied to the correct folders.